Today In History logo TIH

 1974

-The UN Security Council authorized a ceasefire line across Cyprus, splitting the island between Greek and Turkish Cyp…
+The United Nations Security Council authorized the creation of a ceasefire line across Cyprus, splitting the island b…

-The UN Security Council authorized a ceasefire line across Cyprus, splitting the island between Greek and Turkish Cypriot zones after Turkey's military intervention.
-The 'Green Line' — named for the crayon color a British officer used on a map in 1964 — still divides the capital Nicosia today.
+The United Nations Security Council authorized the creation of a ceasefire line across Cyprus, splitting the island between Greek Cypriot and Turkish Cypriot zones following Turkey's military intervention in response to a Greek nationalist coup.
+The buffer zone, known as the "Green Line" after the color of crayon a British officer had used to draw a ceasefire line on a map during earlier tensions in 1964, still divides the capital Nicosia today.
+Cyprus remains the only European capital bisected by a militarized border.

 1975